FRRouting/frr/doc/developer/ospf-yang-northbound-notes.rst

 * ``area/virtual-links`` -- FRR has OSPFv2 virtual-link CLI support, but the
   RFC 9129 virtual-link subtree is not wired through northbound callbacks in this branch.
 It is marked ``not-supported`` until the timers and authentication leaves below it can be implemented as a coherent unit.
+Area deletion rejects an area that still has legacy-only area state, such as OSPFv2 virtual links, shortcut/authentication/list configuration, or OSPFv3 filter/import/export lists, because the daemon area-free helpers must keep such areas alive.
 * ``interface/instance-id`` -- the OSPFv3 instance ID has legacy CLI support,
   but is not exposed through RFC 9129 callbacks in this branch.
 * ``interface/authentication/(auth-key-explicit|ospfv2-auth-trailer-rfc)``